Educational Resources - Glossary of Common UMaine Terms

 This is the process of selecting classes in November and March for the following semester.
 This is done through MaineStreet and requires an enrollment PIN that you can only get through your academic advisor.

-An interactive tool used in some classes to mark attendance and participate in surveys.
+An interactive handheld tool used in some classes to mark attendance and to participate in in-class surveys.
+Clickers can be purchased at the Bookstore at the beginning of each semester.

 An academic sub-section of the university.
 The University of Maine has 7 colleges: College of Education and Human Development, College of Engineering, College of Liberal Arts and Sciences, College of Natural Sciences, Forestry, and Agriculture, Honors College, College of Business, and the Graduate School.

-An office within the Division of Student Affairs that promotes personal responsibility through educational outreach to the University community and the enforcement of the Student Conduct Code through educational interventions.
+An office within the Division of Student Life that promotes personal responsibility through educational outreach to the University community and the enforcement of the Student Conduct Code through educational interventions.
+Students who violate the Student Code of Conduct will be required to meet with a hearing officer from OCSRR.

-A group of 2-3 residence halls managed by one CC and up to two ACCs.
+A group of 2-3 residence halls managed by one Community Coordinator.

-The central office for each complex where the CC and up to two ACCs work.
+The central office for each residential complex where the CC and ACC’s offices are located.

 A unit that gives weighting to the value, level or time requirements of an academic course.
 A typical undergraduate course is worth 3 credits.
-Lab-based course are typically worth 4 credits.
+Lab-based course are typically worth 4 credits due to the additional work required by the lab component.

-The Cubby is the on-campus student mailing services.
+The Cubby is the on-campus student mailing services office.
 All packages that are too big to fit into residence hall mailboxes are sent to the Cubby, which is located in the Memorial Union.
-Other services include outgoing USPS mail and stamp sales.
+Residential students who are expecting a package to be delivered to campus will receive an email alert when their package has arrived at The Cubby and can be picked up.
+Other services offered at The Cubby include outgoing USPS mail and stamp sales.

 Cutler Health Center